 By Anum Yoon

-The Web is ripe with opportunities to turn your talents or hobbies into profit.
+The web is ripe with opportunities to turn your talents or hobbies into a profit.
 For many online work opportunities, all one needs is spare time and a willingness to work.
-Although the positions below may not rival full-time positions in terms of immediate salary, they can serve as excellent side jobs that one day can turn into something more.
-There are many who have turned their online pursuits, whether it’s creating websites or selling items, into a full-time job with respectable earnings.
+Although the positions below may not rival full-time positions regarding salary, they can serve as excellent side jobs that one day can turn into something more.
+There are many who have turned their online pursuits, whether it’s creating websites or selling items, into a full-time job with decent earnings.

-To make bank online, start by considering positions such as:
+To make bank online, start by considering one these side hustles.

 1. Virtual Assistant

 Blogging accommodates such a wide variety of writing styles, from those with the ability to blog 1,000-word posts to the more punchy and concise click-baiters.
-The great thing about this is that, no matter your writing style and skills, there is an audience for you.
+The great thing about this is that no matter your writing style and skills, there is an audience for you.
 Setting up a blog is easy, no matter your technical expertise.
-Web hosts like Bluehost have one-click installs for WordPress, the premiere blogging platform, where it’s easy to customize how your blog reads and looks.
-Thesis and StudioPress also offer hundreds of affordable and easy to install WordPress themes.
+Web hosts like Bluehost have one-click installs for WordPress, the premier blogging platform, where it’s easy to customize how your blog reads and looks.
+StudioPress also offer hundreds of affordable and easy to install WordPress themes.

 3. Sell Items

-Here are a list of sites where you can sell used goods:
+Here is a list of sites where you can sell used goods:

 Some who got their start by selling a couple hundred dollars’ worth of items per month eventually expanded into a full-time business, with an online store and a marketing campaign.
 Selling items online, or even creating an online store, is always something to consider.